MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/purchasing-how-record-purchase-price-discount-payment-agreements.md

  Before you can use invoice discounts with purchases, you must specify the vendors that offer you the discounts.

  You link discount percentages to specific invoice amounts in **Vend.
-Invoice Discounts** windows.
-You can enter any number of percentages in each window.
-Each vendor can have its own window, or you can link several vendors to the same window.
+Invoice Discounts** pages.
+You can enter any number of percentages in each page.
+Each vendor can have its own page, or you can link several vendors to the same page.

  In addition to a discount percentage, you can link a service charge amount to a specific invoice amount.